 M4.
 Each Generator Owner will have evidence that it installed and completed start-up testing of a PSS on its generator within 180 days of either of the conditions described in Requirement R4, and when those conditions occur after the Effective Date of this standard.

-For auditing purposes of Requirement R4, bullet one only applies to equipment on its initial (first energization) connection to the BES.
+The first bullet of Requirement R4 only applies to equipment on its initial (first energization) connection to the BES.

 R5.
 Each Generator Owner shall repair or replace a PSS within 24 months of that PSS becoming incapable of meeting the tuning specifications stated in Requirement R3.
 [Violation Risk Factor: Medium] [Time Horizon: Operational Assessment]